 No, RightMesh allows for 2 modes of connectivity.
 One mode connects devices directly and is completely offline.
 The second mode allows devices that do have internet connectivity to share with other offline devices.

 The RightMesh technology roadmap includes support for general purpose internet traffic over a mesh network, including search capabilities and browsing.
 Until these capabilities are developed, RightMesh works with “mesh-enabled” applications only.
-Please refer to the RightMesh Roadmap for up-to-date functionality and date estimates.

 Yes, users can communicate across meshes by connecting to an internet connected RightMesh node.
 The data will travel from phone to phone until it reaches an Internet-connected phone, then it will be routed through the internet to another Internet- connected phone in another mesh, and then will again travel from phone to phone until it reaches its destination.
 For example, a mesh located in Bangladesh could connect to a mesh in Los Angeles so long as one node in each mesh is connected to the internet.
 The message would then hop from device to device offline until it reached its destination.